COURSE

 FAMILY CONNECTIONS

 Three cement industry plates represent different views of the Swiss building material industry in the mid-century.
-Financial institutions are at the top, reflecting their importance.
-The main figures or institutions are listed below; affiliated businesses from other sectors are on the sides; and foreign supporters are located at the bottom.
-Boxed text indicates organizations of all types, while circles indicate powerful individuals.
-Arrows leading from the circle to the box indicate board membership.
-Arrows between the two boxes indicate joint board members, and pointed lines indicate that the organization at the tight end is a supplementary.
+Financial institutions are placed at the top, reflecting their importance.
+The main figures or institutions are listed below, with affiliated businesses from other sectors on the sides, and foreign supporters located at the bottom.
+Boxed text indicates organizations of all types, while circles represent powerful individuals.
+Arrows leading from a circle to a box indicate board membership.
+Arrows between two boxes show joint board members, and pointed lines indicate that the organization at the far end is supplementary.
 A dashed line indicates that the person, relationship, or connection no longer exists.
-Pollux traces family connections and close personal relationships described in thin lines.
-The plates show only connections, that is, parts of the network that confirm interpenetration.
+Pollux traces family connections and close personal relationships using thin lines.
+The plates show only the connections, that is, parts of the network that confirm interpenetration.

 While wood was still processed locally, stone was carried in independent areas, steel was produced in only a few local zones, and cement was organized nationally.
 Pollux's graphics also show the vertical integration of the cement industry.
-The arrows connect the land to companies, factories, and empires, revealing how cement production tried to search for new markets, new resources, and fuel to process them.
+The arrows connect the land to companies, factories, and empires, revealing how cement production sought new markets, new resources, and fuel to process them.

 THE OCTOPUS